Aims and Scope

 - career development in the European aerospace sector

-the integration in the advanced research environment of the Centrospazio/Alta research center, featuring a unique set of laboratories and facilities in Europe in advanced space propulsion and other space-related areas.
+the integration in the advanced research environment of Alta, a spin-off company of the University of Pisa, featuring a unique set of laboratories and facilities in Europe in advanced space propulsion and other space-related areas.

 The student’s yearly budget for living and miscellaneous expenses is estimated to be: